 What was the role of the cave where Jesus was born?

 And the virgin shall bear a Son, and they shall call his name Immanuel.
 Which is written, God is with us.
-Joseph awoke from sleep, and did as the angel of the Lord commanded him, and took to himself his betrothed.
+Joseph awoke from sleep, did as the angel of the Lord commanded him, and took his betrothed to himself.
 And Joseph did not know her, but Mary gave birth to his only begotten Son, whom she named Jesus.

-The cave where Jesus was born served as a stable for the animals, where the Blessed Virgin, in the middle of the night, praying to God with fervent fervor and with her mindset on God, burning with His desire and love, gave birth without pain to our Lord Jesus Christ on the twenty-fifth day of December.
+The cave where Jesus was born served as a stable for the animals, where the Blessed Virgin, in the middle of the night, praying to God with intense fervor and with her mind set on God, burning with His desire and love, gave birth without pain to our Lord Jesus Christ on the twenty-fifth day of December.

-If we take into account the information from Matthew and Luke, what the historian Josephus Flavius says about the end of Herod’s life, as well as the data provided by modern astronomy, we can say that the birth of Jesus took place in the winter between 5 and 4 BC, before Herod’s death.
+Let’s consider the information from Matthew and Luke, what the historian Josephus Flavius says about the end of Herod’s life, and the data provided by modern astronomy.
+To the data supplied by modern astronomy, we can say that the birth of Jesus took place in the winter between 5 and 4 BC, before Herod’s death.
 However, some historians push the birth of the Lord to 7-6 years before the Christian era, based on information from modern astronomy.

 Read also: What Was the Transfiguration of Jesus?